 In exchange for this insurance, these initial investors act as the middleman between the originators and the bond market at large.
 They package the loans up into an MBS and mark up the price a bit for a profit.
 There is also sometimes a difference in the appetites for certain types of loans, which can account for differences in interest rates between FHA and conventional loans of the same term, for example.

-What Happens When Your Loan Is Sold?
+What Happens If Your Loan Is Sold?

 Because mortgage investors buy your loan from originators, it’s likely you’ll receive a notification that your loan has been sold to an investor within a month or two after your closing.
 However, that doesn’t necessarily mean your relationship with your lender is ending.

 After closing, you then enter the servicing phase of your loan transaction until the house is sold, refinanced or otherwise paid off.
-In addition to collecting your monthly principal and interest payments, the servicer will also collect monthly for your property taxes and homeowner’s insurance, if you have an escrow account, as well as for your mortgage insurance, if applicable.
+In addition to collecting your monthly principal and interest payments, the servicer will also collect monthly for your property taxes and homeowners insurance, if you have an escrow account, as well as for your mortgage insurance, if applicable.
 If you run into financial trouble and need payment assistance, you would also contact your servicer then.